rayalankenyon/rayalankenyon.github.io/_posts/2017-12-05-ludum-dare-40-post-mortem.md

 in game to debug unit movement.
 ![font rendering]({{ "/data/ld40/progress1.png" | absolute_url }})
 ![debugging movement]({{ "/data/ld40/ahhhhhhh_walkable_tiles.png" | absolute_url }})
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The biggest time sink of the project was art.
-I spent using circles to draw figures.
+I spent hours using circles to draw figures.
 I struggled to create anything that I liked.
 Finally, I settled on just using whatever assets I could get in the game as placeholder.
 <br>